Aryam2121/BudgetBaba_NextJS/BACKEND_ENHANCEMENT_SUMMARY.md

 ## 🎉 Conclusion

-The Smart Expense Tracker backend has been transformed from a basic expense tracking API to a comprehensive financial management platform.
+The Budget Baba backend has been transformed from a basic expense tracking API to a comprehensive financial management platform.
 With advanced analytics, real-time notifications, goal tracking, recurring transactions, sophisticated budgeting, and automated scheduling, the application now provides enterprise-level functionality for personal finance management.

 The enhanced API client provides seamless integration capabilities for the frontend, and the real-time Socket.IO integration ensures users get instant updates for all financial activities.